ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

 Update your Terraform configuration files from version 0.1x to version 0.1x so that you can run your Terraform code with the Terraform version 0.1x.

-With the release of Terraform version 0.12, the syntax for configuration files changed.
+With the release of Terraform v0.12, the syntax for configuration files changed.
 If you want to run your infrastructure code by using Terraform version 0.12, you must first update your configuration files to apply the new syntax.
 {: important}

 1. Follow the [instructions](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli#install_cli) to install Terraform version 0.1x and the latest release of the Terraform.